FTSE sluggish after Centrica dives

 “We had quite a bearish budget for the housebuilders and we think they’re just generally overpriced as it is,” Moore added.

-Sage Group (SGE.L) was the FTSE’s biggest gainer, up 2.7 percent after several brokers upped their price targets for the stock.

-British water utility Severn Trent Plc (SVT.L) rose 0.6 percent after it reported a 4.4 percent rise in half-year profit.

-Among mid caps, pub operator Mitchells & Butlers (MAB.L) closed about 7 percent down after reporting its full year earnings.
+Among mid caps, pub operator Mitchells & Butlers tanked 7.6 percent after reporting its full year earnings.

 The company’s full year profit slid due to higher costs, and said that it would not pay an interim dividend in 2018.